SeaBa55/msu_bc_homework_2/README.md

 portfolio_sa_v3.1 - Added class "row-1" to the first row of cards (portfolio.html line 92); Added class selector "row-1" and property to add 12px of space between the line border, and the first row of cards in portfolio page (style.css lines 25-27).

+portfolio_sa_v3.2 - Added personal text to the about me section (occured prev commit)(index.html lines 101-105); Added image of oil pan project final design, to my first card in my portfolio page (portfolio.html line 99); Spelled out my name in the alt attribute for my pictue in the "about" page (index.html line 96).
+Added pictures as well as height/ width properties to scale the images (portfolio.html lines 99,110,121,138,149,160); Changed all the card headings from h5 to h6 size, aswell as the heading text to be descriptive (portfolio.html lines 97,108,119,136,147,158).

 to-do:
 Add personal content to index.html, portfolio.html.
 Review page styling and markup for correctness; clean up any errors using dev tools.
-Reduce the spacing between line and image in about me page while in mobile it feels out of proportion.
+Reduce the spacing between line and image in about me page while in mobile it feels out of proportion. portfolio first image needs resize.

 - - -